sshmru/warmup/toFix.md

 [ ] db.js is just terrible, should be reworked as whole thing

 [ ] server side router is writen inconsequently and inconsistently

+[ ] !!!linkify function gives iamges full size,might not be recommended to use before having thumbnail mechanic

+[ ] !!!posts added in profileView are linked to no room